aayushb03/yahtzee/research/sprint3/ApplicationDeployResearch.md

 - To run: `docker-compose up --build -d`

+**Update (as of 4/26): Auth is working -- Pusher is semi-working**

+- Added some additional changes to service files to allow for auth

+- Didn't need to add any changes for Pusher, but when starting games the right player isn't always put into the game.
+For instance, I had two tabs open to players "Ethan" and "Sam", but when starting the game recently opened accounts "Griffin" and "Griffin2" were put into game.
+Not really sure how to fix

+- Puppeteer still isn't working -- Puppeteer docs say that it is compatiable with node 14, but our current prisma version requires node 18/20 so it causes some dependency conflicts that I couldn't resolve.
+[Docs on Puppeteer with Docker](https://pptr.dev/troubleshooting)

 **[Building & Deploying Application w/Next.js](https://nextjs.org/docs/pages/building-your-application/deploying)**
 * Goes over the basics of the production build and gives multiple options to deploy
 * Very helpful as it goes over 3 different ways to self host, most notably with Docker